Jawji Gawli: Significance of Battle of Vijaydurg (Gheriah)

 Vijaydurg Fort was called the "Eastern Gibraltar", as it was virtually impregnable.
 The British failed to take this fort from 1718 till 1756.
-The taking of Vijaydurg was amongst the most significant battles and a defining moment in the Maratha Naval history.
+The taking of Vijaydurg was amongst the most significant battles and a defining moment in Maratha Naval history.
 The Angres held sway from Surat in the north to Konkan in the south severely affecting British trade interests.
-The British-Peshwa joint victory over Tulaji Angre therefore paved the way for unhindered access for British ships on India’s western coast, which was hitherto denied by the Angres.
+The British-Peshwa joint victory over Tulaji Angre therefore paved the way for unhindered access for British ships on India's western coast, which was hitherto denied by the Angres.
 A different outcome of this battle could have changed the course of British rule in India or at least postponed it.
-One could say that the Battle of Vijaydurg (1756) was perhaps the maritime equivalent of Battle of Plassey (1757).
+An author cited has said that the Battle of Vijaydurg (1756) was perhaps the maritime equivalent of the Battle of Plassey (1757).

-Migration of Descendents
+Migration of descendants

-The descendents of Jawji Gawli and Mahuji Gawli later migrated to Northern Maharashtra, first at Ahergaon and subsequently settled in Chalisgaon in Jalgaon district.
+The descendants of Jawji Gawli and Mahuji Gawli later migrated to Northern Maharashtra, first to Ahergaon and subsequently settled in Chalisgaon in Jalgaon district.

-This history of the family has been documented by late Shri Valsing Ishram Patil through his autobiography that was written in April 1958.
+This history of the family has been documented by late Shri Valsing Ishram Patil through an autobiography written in April 1958.